ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ### Variables

-[Variables](https://pandoc.org/MANUAL.html#variables) are the metadata you might be used to passing to Pandoc via YAML metadata (for R Markdown and Quarto).
+[Variables](https://pandoc.org/MANUAL.html#variables) are the metadata you might be used to passing to Pandoc via YAML header (for R Markdown and Quarto).

 ### Templates

 If you ask Pandoc to create a reveal.js slidedeck, it will do so using its default [reveal.js template](https://github.com/jgm/pandoc-templates/blob/master/default.revealjs).
 The template is filled with your Markup content but also with the variables like author names.
 You can use [custom templates](https://pandoc.org/MANUAL.html#templates) by using the `--template` option.
+[pandoc::pandoc_export_template()](https://cderv.github.io/pandoc/reference/pandoc_export_template.html) will create a file with the default template for a version of Pandoc.

 ### Raw attributes

 Say you have raw HTML in your Markdown document.
 You can protect it from Pandoc parsing by wrapping it in a ["raw attribute"](https://pandoc.org/MANUAL.html#generic-raw-attribute).
 This is for instance used by [hugodown](https://github.com/r-lib/hugodown/pull/53) to protect Hugo shortcodes.

+Be careful, this is part of the `raw_attribute` extension so might not be included by default, or supported for, your chosen format.

 ### How to use these things?